Research Scientist (Orchid Conservation)

 Noushka Reiter manages our Orchid Conservation Program, which has an exciting capacity for large-scale conservation projects.
 She works closely with community groups in both the Orchid Conservation Program and in the field to achieve tangible positive outcomes for threatened orchids.
 Noushka has a particular interest in threatened flora ecology, mycorrhizal associations and re-introductions.
 Her research focusses on the conservation of threatened flora.
 Together with various government, industry and tertiary institutions, Noushka is involved in a range of conservation projects including the ecology, propagation and re-introduction of over 20 federally threatened orchids.

-Reiter, N. and Thomson, R., 2018.
+Reiter, N. and Thomson, R. (2018).
 Involvement in the Royal Botanic Gardens Victoria's Orchid conservation program by volunteers from the Australasian Native Orchid Society Victoria Group.
-Australasian Plant Conservation: Journal of the Australian Network for Plant Conservation, 27(1), p.19.
+Australasian Plant Conservation, 27(1), 19-22.

 Reiter, N. H., Walsh, N. G., & Lawrie, A. C. (2015).
 Causes of infertility in the endangered Australian endemic plant Borya mirabilis (Boryaceae).
 Australian Journal of Botany, 63(7), 554-565.